meltyourface/blank/posts/Internal-dimensions-of-time/Comparative-Analysis-of-Tarot-I-Ching-and-Runes-Esoteric-Perspectives-on-Lifes-Challenges/index.md

 **Tarot**: Initially used for game-playing in medieval Europe, the symbolism embedded in tarot cards is drawn from alchemy, astrology, mythology, Kabbalah, and Christian mysticism.
 Tarot's broad array of influences makes it a rich and complex system, reflecting the human experience across time and culture.

-I Ching: Steeped in ancient Chinese philosophy, the I Ching's symbolism and wisdom lie in its foundational principles of Taoism, Confucianism, and Yin-Yang theory.
+**I Ching**: Steeped in ancient Chinese philosophy, the I Ching's symbolism and wisdom lie in its foundational principles of Taoism, Confucianism, and Yin-Yang theory.
 The I Ching offers an Eastern perspective on change, balance, and interconnectivity, recognizing the cyclical nature of time and the universe.

 **Runes**: Hailing from Norse mythology, each rune encompasses a myriad of meanings rooted in ancient Germanic culture.
 The runes serve as a link to the ancestral past and provide wisdom and insights derived from the mythology, sagas, and history of the Viking Age.